California State Polytechnic University

 - 20.1 Bicyclist Rights and Responsibilities

 - Every person riding a bicycle within the campus has all the rights and is subject to all obligations and responsibilities incumbent upon a driver of an automobile.
-In addition, California Vehicle Code Sections 21200 through 21210 are incorporated within these regulations and are applicable to the campus.
+In addition, CVC Sections 21200 through 21210 are incorporated within these regulations and are applicable to the campus.

 - 20.2 Bicycle Prohibition/Outdoors